 Investment advisory and services fees are the largest component of our revenues.
 These fees generally are calculated as a percentage of the value of AUM as of a specified date, or as a percentage of the value of average AUM for the applicable billing period, and vary with the type of investment service, the size of account and the total amount of assets we manage for a particular client.
 Accordingly, fee income generally increases or decreases as AUM increase or decrease and is affected by market appreciation or depreciation, the addition of new client accounts or client contributions of additional assets to existing accounts, withdrawals of assets from and termination of client accounts, purchases and redemptions of mutual fund shares, shifts of assets between accounts or products with different fee structures, and acquisitions.
 Our average basis points realized (investment advisory and services fees divided by average AUM) generally approximate 30 to 105 basis points for actively managed equity services, 10 to 70 basis points for actively-managed fixed income services and 2 to 50 basis points for passively managed services.
-Average basis points realized for other services could range from 3 basis points for certain Institutional third party managed services to over 150 basis points for certain Retail and Private Wealth Management alternative services.
-These ranges include all-inclusive fee arrangements (covering investment management, trade execution and other services) for our Private Wealth Management clients.
+Average basis points realized for other services could range from 3 basis points for certain Institutional third party managed services to over 150 basis points for certain Retail and Private Wealth Management alternative services) for our Private Wealth Management clients.